Tokiwabashi27/Tokiwabashi27.github.io/index.md

-Seeking alpha in the detection of a regime-switch timing and an ensemble algorithm that dynamically and continually optimizes its params.
+A FinEng graduate seeking alpha in the detection of a regime-switch timing and an ensemble algorithm that dynamically and continually optimizes its params.